The following training requirements must be completed before a candidate may sit for the Written Exam for subspecialty certification in Nephrology:

 Exam Dates and Deadlines

 The Nephrology Written Exam is offered in August.
-The application period opens the previous year, starting in December.
+The application period opens in mid-March.

 Exam Content Outline